mcp-rubber-duck

 About mcp-rubber-duck

-An MCP server that acts as a bridge to query multiple OpenAI-compatible LLMs with MCP tool access.
-Just like rubber duck debugging, explain your problems to various AI "ducks" who can actually research and get different perspectives!
+MCP Rubber Duck An MCP (Model Context Protocol) server that acts as a bridge to query multiple LLMs -- both OpenAI-compatible HTTP APIs and CLI coding agents.
+Just like rubber duck debugging, explain your problems to various AI "ducks" and get different perspectives!
+Why direct provider integration?
+MCP's primitive -- a server borrowing the host's model -- was deprecated in the 2026-07-28 spec RC in favor of servers integrating directly with LLM provider APIs.

 Quick Facts